 Technology and construction attractions

-Only using the up to date technologies allows us to move the functionality and design of our outdoor clothing forward.
-The most frequently used technologies of the outdoor industry are, among other, backing the seams, Laser cutting + ultrasonic and the seamless technologies – welding, glueing, etc.
+By using only the most up-to-date technologies, we are able to raise the bar on the functionality and design of our outdoor clothing.
+The most frequently-used technologies of the outdoor industry are steam stitching, laser cutting + ultrasonic, and seamless technologies such as welding, gluing, etc.

-You can meet those technologies used also on some of our products so we will try to explain them a little.
+We use these technologies on some of our products as well, so below we will explain them in more detail.

-Already a standard feature of outdoor clothing.
-It is possible to back the seams (more common way) – Mallet, Midi etc. (hardshell, packlite), or seal them (Trango, Eiger).
-Sometimes we can better use the expression welding then sealing.
-Currently is the sealing used even for the softshell materials (inner fleece layer is abraded and the tape is sealed right onto the membrane).
-The question arises about the reasonability of a 100% waterproof and “sealed” softshell jacket.
-The trend is rather to “open” the softshell jackets and trousers to increase their breathability.
-The tapes as well as the protective overprints are produced in variety of required colours and designs.
-The only condition is the minimal production amount.
+Seam stitching is a standard feature of outdoor clothing.
+It is possible to stitch seams, which is the most common method used, for example, by Mallet, Midi, etc. (hardshell, packlite); or it is possible seal them as does Trango and Eiger.
+At times, the expression “welding” is a better choice of words than sealing.
+Currently, sealing is used even for softshell materials (i.e., the inner fleece layer is smoothed out and tape is sealed right onto the membrane).
+With this method, the plausibility of a 100% waterproof and “sealed” softshell jacket becomes apparent.
+The trend is rather to “open up” softshell jackets and trousers to increase their breathability.
+Various tapes and protective overprints are produced in a variety of colors and designs.
+The only condition is a minimal production amount.

-The taping process is similar to seaming the cut parts.
-The only difference is that taped is already seamed jacket or its part.
-This part is then pulled into taping rollers where is heat and pressure used to apply the tape.
-Detailed application of the tape shows the following picture.
+The taping process is similar to how cut pattern section are sewn together.
+The only difference is that tape is used on a jacket that is already sewn together or, alternatively, on sewn parts.
+That part is then pulled on to taping rollers where heat and pressure is used to apply the tape.
+The picture below illustrates a detailed application of tape.

-Laser cutting, ultrasonic, welding – type of the seamless technology
+Laser cutting, ultrasonic, welding – types of seamless technology

-The laser cutting is the most frequently used technology for cutting the fabric, cutting out different shapes and logos etc. This technology of course rises the price of the final product though the quality and precision is 100% and so, frankly, irreplaceable.
-See for example the breathing vents (Trango) etc.
+Laser cutting is the most frequently-used technology for fabric cutting as well as for cutting out different shapes, logos, etc. This irreplaceable technology, of course, makes the final price of the product higher, yet quality and precision is at 100%.
+See, for example, the breathable vents below (Trango).

-Ultrasonic is one of the ways of the seamless joins of the cut parts or product parts.
-Again it is time and many more consuming technology but excellent from the design and functionality point of view.
-So far the Direct Alpine uses this technology for example for the Guide jacket (w08).
+Ultrasonic is one of the ways in which seamless parts are joined with pattern cuts or other product parts.
+Again, this technology is very time consuming, yet is excellent from a design and functionality point of view.
+So far, Direct Alpine uses this technology, for example, on the Guide jacket (w08).

-Welding is today already irreplaceable technology when it comes to the seamless joins in clothing industry.
-It was the welding technology that shifted the design possibilities and functionality the furthest among the other research.
-Majority of clothing factories keeps their know-how so the welding rooms aren’t freely accessible.
-Most commonly the welded parts of the products are pockets, patches, protectors, etc. – for example on our jackets Peak, Trango, Mallet …
+Welding is today an irreplaceable technology for the clothing industry when it comes to seamless binding.
+Compared to other technologies, it is precisely welding technology that has pushed design and functionality possibilities the furthest.
+The majority of clothing factories keeps tabs on their know-how by making sure that welding rooms are not freely accessible.
+Most commonly, the welded parts of products are pockets, patches, protectors, etc. – for example, we use welding on our Peak, Trango, and Mallet jackets.

-The welding technology is used approximately from the year 2000.
-Welding means joining two pieces of same or different materials together using special joining material.
-Sometimes is welding also referred to as the seamless, laminating or backing technology.
-Fabrics are joined together by special “tape” that is melted using the heat or ultrasonic (high-frequency radiation).
-Among the advantages of the welding technology are design and functionality (thanks to the welding are the seams flat).
+Welding technology has been in use approximately since the year 2000.
+Welding means joining two pieces of the same or different materials together using a special joining material.
+Sometimes welding is also referred to as seamless, laminating. or backing technology.
+Fabrics are joined together by a special “tape” that is melted using heat or ultrasonic (high-frequency radiation).
+Among the advantages of welding technology are the effects it has on design and functionality (e.g., thanks to welding seams are flat).

-The main aim of the Hybrid system is to find the balance (joining different kinds of materials) or optimal functionality of the product (“WWV” – waterproof, windproof, vapour permeability).
-It is often the case of joining membrane and non-membrane materials, completed with functional knitting to optimise the functionality (Peak, Glider, Lizzart).
+The main aim of the Hybrid system is to find the balance (joining different kinds of materials) or optimal functionality of a product (“WWV” – waterproof, windproof, vapor permeability).
+Optimizing the functionality of a garment can be done by joining membrane and non-membrane materials and finishing them with functional knitting (Peak, Glider, Lizzart).

-Type of the final adjustment of the fabric that was developed based on requirement of Direct Alpinen for material used for Badile trousers and Peak jacket to increase its functionality.
-It is a technology of one side WR and quick-dry (wicking) finish.
+This type of final fabric adjustment was developed based on the requirements of DIRECT ALPINE for materials used for Badile trousers and Peak jackets in order to increase their functionality.
+It is a technology of one-sided WR and quick-dry (wicking) finishing.

-Purposeful positioning of the cut parts in order to achieve maximal function especially in elasticity.
-Different positioning is quite distinct for example on the Peak jacket (arrows show the stretch way of particular cut parts).
+Cut positioning is the effective positioning of cut pattern sections in order to achieve maximum functioning, namely in terms of elasticity.
+Various positioning possibilities are quite apparent below, for example, on the Peak jacket (arrows show the way that particular cut sections stretch).